ocean1/src.dvqu.art/_input/about/index.md

 believed to have infected an estimated 1.4 million computers in the United States and abroad.

-I have been involved in computer security since 2005.
+I have been involved in the computer security “circus” since 2005.
 Although I enjoy doing research in really any area of computer security, looking back at my research track it seems that my main interests revolve around various topics under the “cyber security” and "cyber crime" umbrella terms, such as threat analysis and intelligence, malware analysis, mobile security, fraud analysis and detection, web- and social-network security and data visualization.
 A distinctive aspect of my work is that I always strive to follow data-driven or learning-based approaches.
 Indeed, I enjoy doing large-scale measurements.

 Before joining Trend Micro, until Summer 2016 I was an Assistant Professor at [Dipartimento di Elettronica, Informazione e Bioingegneria